Ismael-Reina/Ismael-Reina/README.md

 This GitHub profile is still in its early stages 🏗️ I'm gradually organizing it to include:

-- 💡 `projects/` → Side projects and ideas
+- 💡 `projects` → Personal projects, apps, and creative builds
 - 📚 [`notes/`](./notes) → Study material and exercises
 - 🔧 [`tools/`](./tools) → Favorite dev tools and user guides
 - 🧪 [`experiments/`](./experiments) → Small ideas, tests and playgrounds